Booodaness/Scientific-Notes/Booodaness/_Assets/Presentations/phase-space-analysis-harmonic-oscillators.md/phase-space-analysis-harmonic-oscillators.md

 note:

-- The study of excitations in electromagnetic field, condensed matter, etc. gives rise to quantum field theories or QFTs.
-And QFTs are the marriage of the special theory of relativity and quantum mechanics, giving rise the most accurate model of nature we have so far.
-For instance, everything we know today about particle physics is based on QFTs.
+- `<After slide content>` Now, just as sound is the mechanical analogue of light, phonons are the mechanical analogue of photons.
+The study of lattices and phonons forms much of condensed matter physics.
+In general, the study of fields, their excitations and their quantum behaviour is called quantum field theory and as of 2022, it is the most accurate picture of reality that humans have managed to wrest from nature.
+For instance, everything we know about particle physics is entirely based on quantum field theory.

 - To summarize, harmonic oscillators capture a surprisingly diverse range of fundamental phenomena in nature.
-Hence, it is worthwhile to study them.
+Hence, it is extremely worthwhile to study them.

 ---